 - Don’t use other electronic devices in court. (i.e. no laptops or tablets.)

 - Be polite to everyone.
 If you aggravate the judge’s clerk, you will aggravate the judge.
 (And if you aggravate the courtroom Sheriff, you can end up in jail!)

 - Don’t chew gum.

 - Don’t talk while the judge is talking.

 - If you do have to talk to someone when the judge isn’t around, talk quietly!

 - Don’t argue with your ex while you’re waiting for your case to be called.
 (If you and your ex don’t get along, don’t even sit near each other!)

-Basically, when you go to court, the best thing you can do is to sit there, listen to the judge, and wait your turn.
+Finally, when you go to court, be courteous.
+Check in with your lawyer – or check in with the clerk if you don’t have a lawyer.
+Then sit quietly, listen to the judge, and wait your turn.

-While that may be a little bit boring, it may also go along way in helping you make the best impression you can with the judge.
+While that may be a little bit boring, it will also go along way in helping you make the best impression you can with the judge.

 This article was originally published in 2016 and updated on September 9, 2020.